0xN3utr0n/Noteme/README.md

 ```
 ## ELF Payloads
 Right now, C and Go payloads have been successfully tested, with the only
-requirement that the binary's base virtual address must be set to a high value (to avoid page conflict).
+requirement being that the binary's base virtual address must be set to a high value (to avoid page conflict).

 C payloads:
 ```